merchantsons/gtn/README.md

 Compulsory Project to be Submitted by the Students <br>

-◙ Project 2: Guess the Number Game Python Project <br>
+◙ Project 2: Guess the Number Game Python Project  (Computer Version)<br>

 ꧁༺ 22/02/2025 ༻꧂